 On The Estrangement Principle at The Poetry Project

-I’ll be reflecting on and challenging the ideas and arguments in Part One of The Estrangement Principle which takes to task problems and productive aspects of labeling art as queer.
-I’ll also be reading what has begun to comprise Part Two alongside a slideshow of relevant photographs.
+I’ll be reading Part One of The Estrangement Principle a long essay on the problems with labeling art as queer.
+I will read from Part Two alongside a slideshow of relevant photographs.